yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_in_ECS.md

        <img src="/img/Trace_RealTime.png" /><br/>

 ### Troubleshoot
-1. If the trace data is not available in the SnappyFlow server, then check the trace configuration in the `app.py`.
+1. If the trace data is unavailable in the SnappyFlow server, check the trace configuration in the `app.py`.
-2. To enable the debug logs, add the key-value pair in the `app.config` block of the `app.py` file.
+2. Add the key-value pair in the `app.config` block of the `app.py` file to enable the debug logs.

    ```
    'DEBUG':'true'